ExplainableIntelligence.

 Document Intelligence

 Parses PDFs, scanned docs, images.
-Extracts procedures, parameters, thresholds, and cross-references.
+Extracts procedures, parameters, thresholds.

 Cross-Source Correlation

-Links sensor anomalies to maintenance history, quality observations to process parameters, failures to OEM specs.
+Links sensor anomalies to maintenance history, quality observations to process parameters.

 Contextual Reasoning

-Generates insights grounded in both real-time telemetry and institutional knowledge — not just pattern matching.
+Insights grounded in both real-time telemetry and institutional knowledge.

 Source Traceability

-Every insight traces back to its source document, sensor, log entry, or database record.
+Every insight traces back to its source document, sensor, or log entry.

 Sensor & IoT Streams